 But I think these responses point to just the kind of questions that might help us address American ignorance of America.
 Take that last comment quoted above, which sees kids today “declining” to study history the way it’s taught.
 I think there’s a way in which that’s right, and that way extends to adult disengagement too.
 It relates neatly to the first comment above: Prof. Lane did glibly equate the Constitution with democracy, when he must know perfectly well — indeed, he alludes to a related issue elsewhere in the interview — that the framers were trying to push back democracy.
 In the interview, Lane also asserted, as a fact that people should know, that under the Articles of Confederation the country was falling apart.
 Well, that’s a cliché of American History 101, but it’s also a deeply interested interpretation.
 The framers felt — indeed were blatant about feeling — that the country was falling apart, for them, for the investing and landowning class.
 A big argument would be required, and has long been engaged in, to show that the concerns of that class really did reflect a danger to the country as conceived of by those not in that class. . . .
 And on and on.

 Too complicated?
 Silly to even bring up, while people labor in nescience as to basic fact?
 There’s a widely held idea, I think manifestly false, that arguments like these, over interpretation, can’t be profitably held until people are in possession of the same set of neutral, agreed-upon facts.
-Hence the endless force-feeding of the same baby food that people keep spitting out.
+Hence the endless force-feeding of the same baby food that people keep spitting up.
 To me, the real “American ignorance” problem lies in a patronizing tendency by educators, writers, public historians, and cultural institutions (hello, PBS) to seek to correct ignorance by imposing as indispensable fact what are actually overdetermined interpretations, even while denying every interesting social, economic, and political ramification of those interpretations.
 Little wonder, maybe, that for all their certainty that this stuff must be super-important, and their consequent shame about not knowing any of it, people can’t seem to actually digest it.

 It’s not that Lane’s history is bunk and mine isn’t, so let’s drill mine into people’s heads instead of his.
 It’s that the arguments themselves are more engaging — more literally real — than the so-called facts.
 Passionate, personal interest should precede, bear on, and send people in search of fact.
 If it did, those “broke/sick/hungry” kids, invoked with immense relevance by the second comment above, might at least have something to begin to grab hold of.
 Anything about the purposes of the Revolution and of founding law that doesn’t start roughly with the mentality expressed by that comment isn’t going to have any traction.
 Because it shouldn’t.
 Knowledge and skills are byproducts of education, not goals.
 The bemoaners, custodians, certifiers, and curators are part of the problem, not the solution.
 Unless they change, things can only get worse.

 Or put it another way: If you haven’t noticed that the President does have power to declare war, regardless of what the Constitution says, you’re the one who needs an education.
 The ignorant seem to have that one figured out.